 Here is a quick rundown of the top 10 sites:

 High competition keywords are those tough search queries we’d all love to rank for.
 You know the ones.
 The ones that have a large amount of search volume but also have sites like Waterstones ranking for them.

 These are the keywords that can seem impossible to reach.
 Yet, if you had the right strategy, you’d be able to craft a stellar plan that could snatch these opportunities up in no time.

 Anyway, in the meantime, understanding who sits on the first page for these terms is important.
 It will tell us what Google wants to see and how we can align content to match intent.

-As for the number one spot, that goes to Waterstones.
-So congrats to them.
-Second place goes to Book Depository and third goes to The Works, despite having a drop year-on-year.
+From all the brands in this report, the number one spot for that term goes to Waterstones.
+Congrats to them.
+Second place goes to Whsmith and third goes to Penguin, despite having a drop year-on-year.